lexypen/Tic-tac-toe/README.md

 User Story

+TTT Practice is a website for user who, for whatever reason, take their tic-tac-toe game really seriously.
+And we all know how like-minded individuals tend to find each other, so the TTT Practice user probably had a friend or two who takes tic-tac-toe just as seriously.
+When they meet, there are some serious Pokémon battle vibes.
+So, TTT Practice was created so that these two geeks can practice their tic-tac-toe skills on their own, so that when they meet to do battle, they're at the top of their game.

 Anyone surfing the interwebs can search and open a website for practicing their Tic-Tac-Toe strategy skills by going to the website, tttpractice.com.
 When they open the page, boom.
 The grid is right there, waiting for the user to start.
 Looking around the screen, the user notices the page heading with the title of the page: "Welcome to Tic-Tac-Toe Practice!"